the capacity to recover quickly from difficulties; toughness.

 Thank you Habitat for Humanity!

-The new house is 2 bed-roomed, with a sitting room, a kitchen, a bathroom and toilet.
+The new house is 2 bed-roomed, with a sitting room, a kitchen, and a bathroom.
 It also has an outside pit latrine and a 2000 litre water tank.

 Why we do it